Crypto tax loss harvesting can help you pay less tax on your crypto investments. It’s legal - but there are some tricky rules you need to know.

 To prevent this, HMRC has two specific rules to prevent crypto wash sales - the Same Day Rule and the Bed and Breakfast Rule.

 The Same Day Rule says if you sell and buy (or buy and sell) the same cryptocurrency in a 24 hour period - your cost basis for the trade will be the price you purchased them for that day.
 So your previously (higher) cost basis won’t count.
 You can’t create an artificial loss.

 The Bed and Breakfast Rule is similar.
 It says if you sell and buy (or buy and sell) the same cryptocurrency within a 30 day period, your cost basis for the trade will be the price you purchased them for within that 30 day period.
 Again, this prevents investors from creating artificial losses.

 These rules apply to all capital assets - including cryptocurrency.

 Australia Crypto Wash Sale Rule

 The ATO has a tax loss selling rule for capital assets.
-The Australian wash sale rule applies when an investor sells an asset at a loss and purchases the same asset within a 61-day wash sale period.
-This period includes 30 calendar days before the sale, the day of the sale and 30 calendar days following the sale.
-So it applies for a total of 61 days.
-Capital losses as a result of these transactions cannot be claimed and offset against capital gains.
+The Australian wash sale rule applies when an investor sells an asset at a loss and purchases the same asset with the intention of a tax benefit.
+Unlike many other tax offices, the ATO doesn't specify an exact time period and instead states there are a number of factors that may constitute a wash sale - it all comes down to intent.
+If you're considered to be conducting a wash sale, capital losses as a result of these transactions cannot be claimed and offset against capital gains.